ezEngine/docs-src/pages/docs/graphics/camera-component.md

 Camera components can be used to render their view to a texture, which can then be referenced by a [material](../materials/materials-overview.md) and displayed on any [mesh](meshes/meshes-overview.md).

 To enable this mode, the `UsageHint` has to be set to `Render to Texture`.
 You also need to select a `CameraRenderPipeline`.
 The render pipeline defines how the scene is rendered and which rendering effects are applied.
-You need to configure which [render pipelines (TODO)](render-pipeline-overview.md) are available to the cameras in the [asset profiles (TODO)](../assets/asset-profiles.md).
+You need to configure which [render pipelines (TODO)](render-pipeline-overview.md) are available to the cameras in the [asset profiles](../assets/asset-profiles.md).

 The `RenderTargetOffset` and `RenderTargetSize` allow you to render only to a part of the texture.